YulelogPagoda/azure-docs/articles/sentinel/connect-dns.md

 In Log Analytics, search for the schema **DnsEvents** and make sure there are events.

+## Troubleshooting

+If you're having problems with Lookups showing in your Sentinel, there's a specific order that we can suggest to see that everything is in place.
+Here's the order:
+1. Turn on the DNS Analytics logs on your servers https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2012-R2-and-2012/dn800669(v=ws.11)
+2. Make sure DNSEvents are in your Log Analytics - Data Sources collection list, find this under Advanced Settings in your Log Analytics space
+3. Turn on the Azure DNS Analytics https://docs.microsoft.com/en-us/azure/azure-monitor/insights/dns-analytics Inside Azure DNS Analytics, change one of the settings, save it - change it back if you need to, then save it again.

 ## Next steps
 In this document, you learned how to connect DNS on-premises appliances to Azure Sentinel.
 To learn more about Azure Sentinel, see the following articles:
 - Learn how to [get visibility into your data, and potential threats](quickstart-get-visibility.md).